RamiAlkhateeb/Employee-Net6/README.md

 # Employees-.NETCore

+This is upgraded from .NET 6 to .NET 9

 As part of your technical assessment, you are requested to submit a working web application for a Simple Employee CRUD solution:
 1. Frontend (using Angular 13+)